 If your document requires a witness signature, you must bring a person with a photo ID to the Embassy to serve as the witness (consular staff cannot serve as witnesses).
 Please include all information about the witness(es) that will be coming with you in our online appointment scheduling system.

 Please be aware that the Embassy cannot notarize your signature on a document that will be used anywhere other than in the United States.
-Documents to be used in Uruguay should be signed in front of a local Uruguayan notary.
-U.S. consular officials also cannot authenticate or apostille U.S. or Uruguayan public documents, such as birth, marriage, or death certificates.
+Consular Officers cannot authenticate or apostille U.S. public documents, such as birth, marriage, or death certificates.

-For instructions on how to authenticate/apostille a Uruguayan public document for use in the United States, please contact the Ministry of Foreign Affairs (2902-1010) – Section: “Centro de Atención Ciudadana”.
+For instructions on how to authenticate/apostille a Uruguayan public document for use in the United States, please contact the Ministry of Foreign Affairs (Phone: 2902-1010) – Section: “Centro de Atención Ciudadana”.